psycopg/psycopg2/doc/src/advanced.rst

 .. _NOTIFY: http://www.postgresql.org/docs/8.4/static/sql-notify.html

 Notification are received after every query execution.
-If the user is interested in receiveing notification but not in performing any query, the `~connection.poll()` method can be used to check for notification without wasting resources.
+If the user is interested in receiving notification but not in performing any query, the `~connection.poll()` method can be used to check for notification without wasting resources.